Sleeper Fantasy promo code CBSSPORTS: 100% deposit match up to $100 for MLB, WNBA picks, Tuesday July 22

 How to Activate Sleeper bonus code For new users: make a deposit of at least $10 into your Sleeper allet.
 This deposit will be matched 100% up to a maximum of $100, providing you with bonus credits equal to your deposit amount.
 Note that the bonus funds must be used to enter contests before they can be withdrawn.

-Here are some of the top MLB Sleeper Fantasy picks from the SportsLine Projection Model.
+Here are some of the top NFL Sleeper Fantasy picks from the SportsLine Projection Model.

-The SportsLine Projection model also offers picks for every MLB game, which you can use to help guide you in making MLB betting picks on Sleeper Fantasy.
+The SportsLine Projection model also offers picks for every NFL game, which you can use to help guide you in making NFL betting picks on Sleeper Fantasy.
 Check them out and then get a 100% deposit match on Sleeper Fantasy up to $100 using code CBSSPORTS.